Can You Become a Dental Assistant Without Going to School?

 Whether the task is a basic support function vs. an expanded function

-Basic tasks like handing instruments, suctioning, taking X-rays with on-the-job training, sterilizing equipment, and charting are generally fine without a formal credential in most states.
+Basic tasks like handing instruments, suctioning, sterilizing equipment, and charting are generally fine without a formal credential in most states.

 But the moment you move into expanded functions (anything where you're directly performing a clinical procedure on a patient), most states require a specific certification.
 And that's where school vs. no-school becomes a bigger deal.